What are the advantages and disadvantages of chartering a helicopter?

 But there are disadvantages, too.
 Helicopters hold very few passengers and little luggage.
 Plus, helicopters are highly dependent on weather.
 High winds and rain can ground a helicopter, which means you’ll have to wait until the weather clears before you can fly.
 Conversely, jets and turboprops can usually take off and land in such conditions without issues.

 Helicopters also require roughly three times as much maintenance as a jet or turboprop, and these mechanical problems tend to occur more frequently.
-Helicopters also aren’t cheap; a Sikorsky S76 C++ usually runs at a cost of about $4,000 per hour, equivalent to chartering a brand-new midsize jet.
+Helicopters aren’t cheap either; a Sikorsky S76 C++ usually runs at a cost of about $4,000 per hour, equivalent to chartering a brand-new midsize jet.